Concern for Family Members

 - Be physically active (get regular exercise).

 - Achieve and maintain a healthy weight.
-Survivors who are overweight or obese should limit high-calorie foods and beverages and increase physical activity to help with weight loss.
+People who’ve had breast cancer and are overweight or obese should limit high-calorie foods and beverages and increase physical activity to help with weight loss.

 - Choose 100 percent whole grain foods such as 100 percent whole grain breads and cereals, brown rice, millet and quinoa.

-- Limit alcohol intake to less than 1 drink a day for women and fewer than 2 drinks a day for men.
+- Avoid alcohol.
+For those who choose to drink alcohol, limit to less than 1 drink a day for women and fewer than 2 drinks a day for men.

-Note: Being physically active, achieving and maintaining a healthy weight, limiting alcohol and to a lesser degree, eating fruits and vegetables may help lower your risk of breast cancer.
-Other factors are good for your overall health and may help lower the risk of other types of cancer.
+Note: Being physically active, achieving and maintaining a healthy weight, limiting alcohol and to a lesser degree, eating fruits and vegetables and not smoking are linked to a lower risk of breast cancer.
+Other guidelines are good for your overall health and may help lower the risk of other types of cancer.

 Learn more about healthy behaviors and breast cancer risk.